OMS-NetZero/FAIR/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Write a report to help us improve
+about: Issue tracker for bugs

 ---